HurlesGroupSanger/indelible/README.md

 MININUM_AVERAGE_BASE_QUALITY_SR: Minimum average base quality for the soft-clipped segment for read to be included
 SHORT_SR_CUTOFF: The cutoff at which a soft-clipped segment is considered "short".
 MINIMUM_SR_COVERAGE: Minimum number of reads with soft-clipped segments at a position for that position to be outputted.
-SCORE_THRESHOLD: Minimum Indelible score to be considered for denovo calling
+SCORE_THRESHOLD: Minimum InDelible score to be considered for denovo calling
 SR_THRESHOLD: Maximum number of clipped reads in parental samples to be considered inherited
 COV_THRESHOLD: Minimum parental coverage to be able to call event as denovo
 WINDOW_SIZE: window around position to look for indels/clipped reads (window_size/2 to the left and to the right)
 ```

-**Note**: The above data resources will only work if you run Indelible using the the human GRCh37 reference.
+**Note**: The above data resources will only work if you run InDelible using the the human GRCh37 reference.

 ## Usage

-The main help page of the program can be accessed by executing the indelible script with the `-h` flag as follows:
+The main help page of the program can be accessed by executing the InDelible script with the `-h` flag as follows:

 ```
 ./indelible.py -h